-- Selection of right algorithm: There are tens of widely popular algorithms available for ML implementation.
+There are tens of widely popular algorithms available for ML implementation.
 Though algorithms can work in any generic conditions, there are specific guidelines available about which algorithm would work best under which circumstances.
 Improper selection of algorithm can produce garbage output after months of effort – leading to massive loss of the entire effort and pushing the target timelines further.

-- Selection of the right set of data: As they say – Garbage in will produce Garbage out, which is very well suited for the range of data set for machine learning.
+As they say – Garbage in will produce Garbage out, which is very well suited for the range of data set for machine learning.
 The quality, amount, preparation, and selection of data are critical to the success of a machine learning solution.
 Data selection may be impacted by Bias.
 It is important to avoid selection bias and select the data which is entirely representative of the cases.

-- Data Preprocessing: historical data is very messy and often consists of missing values, valueless values, outliers and so on.
+Historical data is very messy and often consists of missing values, valueless values, outliers and so on.
 Parsing, cleaning and preprocessing of such data can be a tedious job.
 Feature properties and value ranges have to studies and techniques like feature scaling need to be applied to prevent certain features from dominating the entire model.

-- Data Labelling: Easy and more appropriate models are the ones used in Supervised ML algorithms.
+Easy and more appropriate models are the ones used in Supervised ML algorithms.
 Unsupervised ML algorithm selection and implementation is very tedious and lengthy process sometimes requiring several unsuccessful iterations.
 Supervised ML algorithms require data labeling.
 Data labeling is a manually intensive task – but at the same time can’t be outsourced just like that.
 The classic case, for example, is health care systems.
 For the predictive diagnosis to work, the available medical data has to be labeled.
 The labeling requires constant input from medical experts/doctors.
 However, specialized medical experts /doctors view this activity of labeling a simple waste of their time.

 There are a lot of other challenges.
 Managing model versions, managing data versions, reproducing the models, etc. Good ML skills are in scarcity, and if there are frequent changes in the teams working on complex implementation, numerous personnel changes can be a nightmare.
 Machine learning process is a constantly evolving process – systems and their features are changing at regular intervals which need to be incorporated in the machine-learning setup.
 When there is a time to tweak the systems, teams often find that earlier model, features, and datasets were not documented appropriately.
 The team which implemented the system moved on.
 In the absence of key personnel and the documentation, it becomes a nightmare for the current team to maintain the system.